Osaka Metropolitan University

-Osaka Metropolitan University (大阪公立大学, Ōsaka kōritsu daigaku), abbreviated to OMU, is a Japanese public university that was established through the integration of Osaka City University (OCU) and Osaka Prefecture University (OPU) on 1 April 2022.
+Osaka Metropolitan University (大阪公立大学, Ōsaka kōritsu daigaku) is a Japanese public university that was established through the integration of Osaka City University (OCU) and Osaka Prefecture University (OPU) on 1 April 2022.

 OMU was inaugurated with 1 undergraduate college, 11 undergraduate schools and 15 graduate schools.
 With the integration of the two universities, the number of students amounts to about 16,000, which is the largest scale in Japan as a public university.
 In addition, OMU's number of new first-year students per year is 2,853, placing it in third place among Japanese national/public universities, after Osaka University and the University of Tokyo.